Kyslik/asos-selenium/application/README.md

 ### Brief explanation
 In tab A you can monitor what exactly is PHPUnit invoking while test is beeing run (kind of selenium log).
-In tab B you observe execution of PHPUnit test suite located in `./application/tests/TodoApp`.
+In tab B you may observe execution of PHPUnit test suite located in `./application/tests/TodoApp`.

 On the background PHPUnit invokes selenium-standalone-server with some rules/patterns and selenium-standalone-server translates it to (in this case) chromedriver API.